 E. Minimum Qualification Requirements

-- At least 5 years of professional experience with two or more technical disciplines (such as HIV/AIDS, Health Informatics, Infectious Disease, etc); Job duties/responsibilities specifically related to position description requirements.
+- At least 5 years of professional experience with two or more technical disciplines (such as, HIV/AIDS, Health Financing, Health Informatics, etc); job duties/responsibilities specifically related to position descriptions requirements.

-- Ability to travel internationally and domestically approximately 25%.
+- Ability to travel internationally at least 25% of the time.

-- US citizenship or permanent residence with the ability to obtain and maintain Facility Access required.
+- U.S. citizenship or U.S. permanent residency with the ability to obtain and maintain Facility Access required.

 F. Clearance Required